Subtypes of HIV: History

 HIV-2 was first identified by microbiologist Souleymane Mboup and his collaborators in 1985.
 At the time of the discovery, little data existed about HIV in Africa.
 Mboup began to test for the virus in Senegal.
-Some of his samples tested positive, but they did not produce a GP41 band on Wester Blot analysis.
+Some of his samples tested positive, but they did not produce a GP41 band on Western Blot analysis.
 So, Mboup sent the samples to colleagues in France and at Harvard Medical School to confirm the result.
 The samples were then confirmed to be a strain of virus distinct from HIV-1.

 The first case in the United States was in 1987.
 The first confirmed case of HIV-2 was a Portuguese man who was treated at the London Hospital for Tropical Diseases and later died in 1987.
-He was believed to have been exposed to the disease in Guinea-Bissau where he lived between 1956 and 1966.
+He was believed to have been exposed to the disease in Guinea-Bissau, where he lived between 1956 and 1966.
 His pathological diagnosis at the time was cryptosporidiosis and enterovirus infection, but an analysis of his stored serum in 1987 found that he was infected with HIV-2.

 HIV-2 is closely related to SIV endemic in sooty mangabeys (Cercocebus atys atys) (SIVsmm), a monkey species inhabiting the forests of Littoral West Africa.
 Phylogenetic analyses show that the virus most closely related to the two strains of HIV-2 which spread considerably in humans (HIV-2 groups A and B) is the SIVsmm found in the sooty mangabeys of the Tai forest, in western Ivory Coast.
 The virus is thought to have made the zoonotic jump from sooty mangabeys to humans in the early 1940s.